matthieu-pierson/q-learning-mountain-car/README.md

     system (set by /home/ etc..)
     *3.8.3

-Now that we have configure our environnement let's install the required packages.
+Now that we have configured our environment let's install the required packages.

     $ pip install gym
     $ pip install matplotlib